Wilhelm-Lee/Compound/README.md

 # Compound

-Compound is a library that follows C99 and supports OOP built default. with [Tiny C Compiler](https://bellard.org/tcc/), providing various utilities and data structures with corresponding manipulations available.
+Compound is a library that follows C99 standard with OOP supports that is built with [Tiny C Compiler](https://bellard.org/tcc/), providing various utilities and data structures with corresponding manipulations available.